 Arabic Bilingualism in Larestan

-Lari families have historically transplanted to Kuwait, Bahrain, Qatar, and the UAE– where they are known collectively in Arabic as ‘ajāyem (sing. ‘ajami).
+Lari families have historically transplanted to Kuwait, Bahrain, Qatar, and the UAE– where they are known collectively in Arabic as ‘ajāyem (عجايم; sing. ‘ajami عجمي).
 Laris have inhabited these countries for generations, usually maintaining their language and cuisine.
-Dubai’s oldest quarter, known as Al Bastakiya, is namesake to the well-to-do textile and pearl traders from Bastak, Larestan who settled and developed the area.
-My oown family has relatives in Bahrain as well as a large branch situated in Qatar, descended from an aunt who married a Qatari sheikh and bore him eight children about half a century ago.
+Dubai’s oldest quarter, known as Al Bastakiya (البستكية), is namesake to the enterprising textile and pearl traders from Bastak, Larestan who settled and developed the area.
+My own family has relatives in Bahrain as well as a large branch situated in Qatar, descended from an aunt who married a Lari-Qatari sheikh and bore him eight children about half a century ago.

 The Friday Mosque, Lar, Iran (2014)